codynhanpham/python_audio_server/README.md

 ## Ubuntu 14.04 Trusty
 This Python code is made sure to work on Ubuntu 14.04 Trusty.
 The easiest way to run this code on Trusty is to use the pre-built binaries.
-If you want to run the Python code, you will need to install Python 3.6.
+If you want to run the Python code, you will need to install Python.
+The code is written in Python 3.7, and the bundled executable should be compatible with Trusty.

-As you may know, Trusty is old and the PPA for Python 3.6 is not available anymore anywhere (I looked around, yes, for a few hours).
-To install Python 3.6, you will need to build it from source.
-I have created a Dockerfile that will help you create a Docker image with Python 3.6 installed.
-From there, you can clone the repo, then run the `build-ubuntu.bat` file I included to build the code.
+Navigate to the folder [make-docker-image_trusty-python3.7](/make-docker-image_trusty-python3.7) to see the Dockerfile and the script to build the Docker image.
+The Docker image is built on Ubuntu 14.04 Trusty and has Python 3.7 installed.
+The Docker image is used for the PyInstaller to build the pre-built binaries.

-The Dockerfile is located in the [`make-docker-image_trusty-python3.6` directory](/make-docker-image_trusty-python3.6/).
-Follow the instructions in the README file to build the Docker image.
+Note, the old version of this project used Python 3.6.
+If you would prefer this for historical reasons, you can still browse files at the last commit before the upgrade to Python 3.7 [here](https://github.com/codynhanpham/python_audio_server/tree/8b46e1b234f78217132723a60f0af6b27d1348f8/make-docker-image_trusty-python3.6).